-In 2016, the apparent meat consumption in Belgium amounted to 214 g/person/day.
+In 2019, the apparent meat consumption in Belgium amounted to 206 g/person/day.
 To achieve the sustainable development goal by 2030, this figure must be reduced.
-This objective will be reached by continuing the trend since 2000.
-The meat consumption is therefore developing favourably.
+Between 2005 and 2019 (assessment of June 2021), the trend is favourable.

 Meat consumption - Belgium and international comparison